Things to know about Canadian Universities before Studying Abroad

 Canadian Provinces Have Different Systems

 In Canada, there are 10 provinces and three territories, and each one has its own educational system and standards.
 There are a lot of similarities and overlap, but you should be aware what’s normal in one part of the country might not be in another.
 For example, it’s common in Quebec to attend a two-year pre-university course called CEGEP (also referred to in Quebec as “college”) before attending a three-year undergraduate degree program at university.
 This is something to consider if you’re looking at colleges and universities in different parts of Canada.

 Types of Canadian Schools

 You can also choose to attend a college or polytechnic school.
-In Canada, the terms “university” and “college” are not used interchangeably in the way they are in the U.S. Instead, a university is an academic institution that offers degree programs, such as bachelor’s, master’s or doctoral degrees.
-A “college” refers to a post-secondary institution that mainly offers shorter, vocational education programs, with diplomas, certificates or applied degrees awarded to students.
-These programs teach technical skills as well as theory, but are highly specific to one working field or trade, and therefore not as transferable.
+In Canada, the terms “university” and “college” are not used interchangeably as they are in the US.
+Instead, a university is an academic institution that offers degree programs, such as bachelor’s, master’s, or doctoral degrees.
+A “college” refers to a post-secondary institution that mainly offers shorter vocational education programs, awarding diplomas, certificates, or applied degrees.
+These programs teach technical skills as well as theory but are highly specific to one working field or trade, and not as transferable.

 Note: The one, slightly confusing exception to this is Quebec (see above), which uses “college” to mean something totally different!

 One huge difference to American universities is in Canada you apply for a specific program rather than to the school.
 If you’re interested in studying business at the University of Calgary, for example, you would need to check the admissions requirements and deadline for that program.
 You can usually apply to multiple programs at one institution to have backups for your first choice.